JonathanEh01/master-board/firmware/README.md

 Install esp-idf
 --------
 The master board is based on a ESP32 module programmed in C++ using the [esp-idf SDK](https://github.com/espressif/esp-idf).
-Currently, the firmware is only compatible up to the esp-idf version 3.x.
-While [this pull request](https://github.com/open-dynamic-robot-initiative/master-board/pull/63) has made the firmware compatible with the esp-idf version 4.0.1, it is not merged to the main branch.
-[See more discussion on this issue](https://github.com/open-dynamic-robot-initiative/master-board/issues/3).
-The instruction below will first utilize the installtion script from version 4.0.1 and later roll back to an older commit when flashing the master board.
+The firmware was originally compatible only with ESP-IDF 3.x and has recently been migrated to ESP-IDF 6.x to make it more accessible to new contributors.
+This guide assumes ESP-IDF v6.0.1.

 To install the SDK, first install the dependencies
 ```bash